seanyoungberg/terraform-aws-swfw-modules/deployments/ql_cloudngfw_isolated_design/README.md

 | filter src_ip = "10.104.0.161"
 ```

-- Create a Query to identify the top 20 inbound source IPs
+- Create and Run a query to identify the top 20 inbound source IPs

 ```
 filter @logStream like /.*TRAFFIC.*/